 As mid 90s Jarvis Cocker from Pulp

-Andy’s favourite Britpop band has always been Pulp.
+One of Andy’s favourite Britpop bands has always been Pulp.
 He first saw them support Blur (Parklife Tour) at Aston Villa Leisure Centre on 5th October 1994.
-Pulp were touring their “His ‘n’ Hers” album.
+Pulp were touring the “His ‘n’ Hers” album.
 Completely blown away by Pulp’s performance with Jarvis rolling himself on stage sitting in a wheelchair, Andy went to Our Price records the next day.
-He then purchased the entire Pulp back catalogue some of which Andy will admit is still “Difficult” to appreciate even today.
+He then purchased the entire Pulp back catalogue some of which Andy himself will admit is still “Difficult” to listen to/appreciate even today.

-Britpop Reunion – A Different Class Of 90s Tribute
+Britpop Reunion – A Different Class Of 90s Britpop Tribute Act

 Andy regularly gives talks and interviews on Britpop & The 90’s.
 He’s been on the radio, TV and in many magazines over the years.
-Here is an interview with him for a festival in 2019.
+Here is an interview with Andrew Starkey for a 90s festival band performance.

 Britpop Promotional Material.